rust-lang/rust/src/doc/book/testing.md

 # Testing and concurrency

-One thing that is important to note when writing tests are run concurrently using threads (by default the number of threads is equal to the number of CPUs on the machine).
+One thing that is important to note when writing tests are run concurrently using threads.
 For this reason you should take care that your tests are written in such a way as to not depend on each-other, or on any shared state.
 "Shared state" can also include the environment, such as the current working directory, or environment variables.

 If this is an issue it is possible to control this concurrency, either by setting the environment variable `RUST_TEST_THREADS`, or by passing the argument